devonfw-forge/devon4flutter-non-bloc-arch/pages/130-The-Widget-Tree.md

 ## The three types of Widgets

-There are 3 types of Widgets in the Flutter framework.
+There are three types of Widgets in the Flutter framework.
 I will now showcase their differences, their lifecycles, and their respective use-cases.

 ### Stateless Widgets